rayvayvo/FreeTheCells/README.md

   -general polish

   -clean up code by removing all Debug.logs, fixing alignment and spacing, and maybe refactoring a function or two

+  -add in save games so you can load unfinished games